peopledoc/ansible-boot-docker/README.md

 Boot-docker
 ==============

-This role creates the docker containers for the hosts who ends with `.lxc` and add them to the dynamic inventory of ansible with the right variables (`ansible_connection=docker`, ...).
+This role creates the docker containers for the hosts for which `boot_docker_image` variable is defined and adds them to the dynamic inventory of ansible with the right variables (`ansible_connection=docker`, ...).

 It will start the containers and join them in the same docker network.